Many or all companies we feature compensate us. Compensation and editorial

 Can you use gifts or grants for a down payment instead of a personal loan?

-You can use gifts or grants for a down payment instead of a personal loan.
-Many states offer down-payment assistance programs for residents, including grants.
+Many states also offer down-payment assistance programs for residents, including grants.
 If you get a grant, you don’t need to repay the funds.
 Some homebuyers also receive financial gifts from family members to help cover their down payment costs.

 How much down payment do you need to avoid PMI?